fujimotos/TinyFastSS/README.md

 Introduction
 ------------

-Suppose you have a large English dictionary, say with 1,000,000 words, and want to implement a fancy spell checker based on it.
+Suppose you have a large English dictionary, say with 100,000 words, and want to implement a fancy spell checker based on it.
 The first thing you need to do is to find out a way to get the list of 'similar' entries to an input word.

 The most obvious way to do this is to go through the whole dictionary and compare each entry against the input string.
-This is really simple to implement, but your program would require (number-of-words x 1 million) computations to perform a single spell-checking task for your documents.
+This is really simple to implement, but your program would require (number-of-words x 100,000) computations to perform a single spell-checking task for your documents.
 This easily leads to a real performance problem.